feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{p}`` functions the same as ``{w}``, but inserts line breaks for every time it's called.

-``{cps=int}`` overrides the games default text speed when displaying text, standing for *characters per second*.
+``{cps=int}`` overrides the game's default text speed when displaying text, standing for *characters per second*.
-Useful given the game by default has all text display instantly.
+Useful given the game by default has all text displayed instantly.

 .. code-block:: javascript